 If you are susceptible to or worried about cannabis-induced paranoia, luckily there are ways to prevent, even counter, that anxiety-inducing high.
 Here are just a few tips:

-- Try a low-THC and/or high-CBD strain.
-CBD is a non-intoxicating compound that combats anxiety and counteracts THC’s psychoactive effects, resulting in a calmer and more clear-headed experience.
+- Try a high-CBD strain.
+CBD is a non-intoxicating compound that combats anxiety and counteracts the psychoactive effects of THC, resulting in a more chill and clear-headed experience.

 - Take small doses.
 Smoking and vaporizing offer better dose control than oils and edibles, so consider starting there if you are worried about getting too high.
 The more experienced you become the better understanding you will have of appropriate doses for yourself.

 - Find a comfortable place.
-Where you are and who you are with is pivotal to the high experience, so get to a happy place with some trusted friends to reduce panic and paranoia.
+Who you are with and where you are is crucial to the high experience, so go to a happy place with some trusted friends to reduce paranoia.

-- Partner up with the right strain.
-Every strain has something different to offer on a chemical level, so keep track of which ones work best for you.
+- Find your ideal strain.
+On a chemical level every strain has something different to offer, so pay attention to the ones that work best for you.
 Sativa strains tend to deliver racier, high-energy effects while indicas tend to be more relaxing.
 Some people also report that strains with pine, citrus, or peppery notes can help boost relaxing effects and make paranoia less likely.
 However, this is not backed by any scientific evidence.